Car Insurance Calculator

 Comprehensive and collision coverage overview

 Both of these coverages protect your vehicle from physical damage.
 Your collision coverage protects your vehicle if you collide with another car or fixed object whereas your comprehensive coverage protects your vehicle from weather-related incidents, animals, or vandalism.
 When paired together, these coverages are often collectively known as full coverage.

 These coverages are not required by state law but can be required if you’re leasing or financing a vehicle.
 Both are also subject to a deductible — what you pay prior to your insurance company reimbursing you for any damage.

-Learn more about comprehensive and collision coverage.
+Learn more about comprehensive and collision coverages.